microsoft/PowerApps-TestEngine/README.md

 Note: Currently this is a slightly complicated process.
 In the near future we'll have the download button available in Test Studio to download the converted test plan.

-1. Download your Power App app.
+1. Download your Power Apps app.
 2. Rename your `.msapp` file by adding `.zip` at the end
 3. Unzip your zipped `.msapp` file and you will see a `AppTests` folder.
 4. In the folder there is a `2.json` file.
 Run the following commands in command line to convert an Test Studio json to a Test Engine yaml test plan.